Last Updated on

 However, some common ingredients are pimento, onion, thyme, garlic, scallions, and scotch bonnet peppers.
 If you want authentic jerk, visit the home of jerk in Boston Bay in Portland.
 If you can’t make it to the eastern end of the island, a popular Jerk meat restaurant chain is Scotchies.

-It’s no wonder Jerk chicken is one of the best Jamaican food to try!
+It’s no wonder Jerk chicken is some of the best Jamaican food to try!

 4. Ackee and Saltfish

-Oxtail is a common staple in many restaurants and cafes in Jamaica.
+Oxtail is a favourite in Jamaican cuisine and a common staple on the menu of many restaurants and cafes in Jamaica.
 This meaty goodness is usually served with broad beans and white rice.
 If you are wondering exactly what Ox tail is?
 Well, it is literally the meat from an ox’s tail.
 The meat is rich in gelatin, which makes it ideal for slow cooking into a stew.

 Bammy is a flatbread made from cassava.
 It can be fried, baked or steamed and is usually eaten with Escovitch fish.
 Bammy is believed to have originated from the Tainos, the first inhabitants of Jamaica.
 It was a traditional bread staple until the cheaper imported bread staples were introduced into the Jamaican market.

-Festivals are usually eaten with Fish or Jerked Meats.
+Festivals are a traditional Jamaican dish usually eaten with Fish or Jerked Meats.
 Festival is fried sweet dough.
 The main ingredients are cornmeal, flour, baking powder, water and a little bit of sugar.

 8. Johnny Cakes

-These are a staple for Jamaicans and are usually eaten for breakfast.
-Johnny cakes or fried dumplings are usually served with Ackee and Saltfish or Callaloo.
+Johnny cakes are popular a Jamaican breakfast food.
+They are fried dumplings usually served with Ackee and Saltfish or Callaloo.
 They are similar to festivals but without the sugar.

-Patties are a Jamaican staple for lunch and a perfect snack for those on the run.
+Patties are one of the most popular Jamaican snack foods.
 A patty consists of various types of meat fillings enclosed in a crispy, flaky crust.
 The meat filling is usually ground beef; however, other meat fillings such as shrimp and lobster can be used.
 If you want a vegetarian option, you can try the ackee or callaloo patties.
 These patties are frequently eaten with cocoa bread.
 A few popular outlets for purchasing patties are Sugar and Spice and Tastee stores.

 11. Rice and Peas

 Every time I think of rice and peas, I think of Sunday dinners with my family.
-Rice and peas is a traditional Jamaican rice dish and can be found on most restaurant menus.
+Rice and peas is a traditional Jamaican rice dish and can be found on pretty much any Jamaican menu.
 For this dish, red peas are boiled in coconut milk and spices such as onion, scallion, thyme, and scotch bonnet pepper are added.
 The rice is then added.
 The red peas give the rice a slightly brownish red shade.
 This dish is frequently eaten with meat dishes such as curry goat or jerk chicken.

 12. Peppered Shrimp